-The Psychology of colour and the meaning of color in branding and design
+The Psychology of colour and the meaning in branding and design

 Why do a lot of hospitals or community centres have their walls painted in pale green?